artivis/manif/README.md

 ## Documentation

+The API documentation can be found online at [codedocs.xyz/artivis/manif](https://codedocs.xyz/artivis/manif/).

-Some general documentation on the use of the library is available on the [wiki-page](https://github.com/artivis/manif/wiki).
+Some more general documentation and tips on the use of the library is available on the [wiki-page](https://github.com/artivis/manif/wiki).
 <!--Although I like packages using [readthedocs](https://readthedocs.org/) and [codedocs](https://codedocs.xyz/).-->

-Type in the terminal
+To generate the documentation on your machine, type in the terminal

 ```terminal
 cd [manif]
 doxygen .doxygen.txt
 ```

-to obtain the code documentation.
-Find it at `[manif]/doc/html/index.html`.
+and find it at `[manif]/doc/html/index.html`.

 Throughout the code documentation we refer to 'the paper' which you can find in the section <a href="#publications">Publications</a>.